sparkfun/SparkFun_DataLogger/docs/example_thingspeak.md

 !!! note
     The **Channels** value is a list of **[DEVICE NAME]=[Channel ID]** pairs.
 Each pair is separated by a comma.

 Besides updating the `Server`, `Client Name`, `Username`, `Password`, `CA Cert Filename`, and `Channels`, you will need to also ensure that the `port` is set to `8883`.
-The default in certain firmware versions is currently `1883`.
+The default in previous firmware versions was `1883`.
+As of firmware v01.00.04, the default is `8883`.
 You will need to adjust the port value to properly connect to the ThingSpeak service.

 If the JSON file is saved in the microSD card, you will need to load the credentials to the DataLogger IoT.
 Of course, you can manually update the values through the command line as well to save the credentials to the ESP32's persistent memory.

 ## Monitoring Output